ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

   </tr>
   <tr>
     <td>requestData<br>responseData</td>
-	  <td>These two fields are not part of CADF, but are provided for services to use for custom JSON. </br>Add any information here that will enhance the user experience going through ther audit trail of your service events. </td>
+	  <td>These two fields are not part of CADF, but are provided for services to use for custom JSON. </br>Add any information here that will enhance the user experience going through ther audit trail of your service events.  </br>Add value pairs of information.
+Although this is a string field, add the information as JSON. </br>Some fields: </br>{"ResourceGroupID":"CRN of the resource group"} </br>{"ReasonForFailure":"Additional information about why the request failed"} </td>
 	  <td>For example, in an update event, add details of original version and final version.</td>
   </tr>
   <tr>